ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

  2. Copy and paste Get-ChildItem -Path Env:\ into powershell
  3. Verify ANDROID_HOME has been added

-### 1.2.4.
-Add platform-tools to Path

- 1. Open the Windows Control Panel.
- 2. Click on User Accounts, then click User Accounts again
- 3. Click on Change my environment variables
- 4. Select the Path variable.
- 5. Click Edit.
- 6. Click New and add the path to platform-tools to the list.

-**The default location for this folder is:**

-    %LOCALAPPDATA%\Android\Sdk\platform-tools

 #### 1.2.3.1.
 Configure the ANDROID_SDK_ROOT environment variable (only for macOS)

 The React Native tools require some environment variables to be set up in order to build apps with native code.